-CALL FOR ARTISTS and Instructions for the 5th Annual Climate Crisis Art Exhibit
+CALL FOR ARTISTS 6th Annual Climate Crisis Art Exhibit

+The Waco Friends of the Climate is a local non-profit organization dedicated to direct action and education to combat anthropogenic climate change.
+The goal of the art show is to raise awareness of the climate crisis, emphasize that climate change is a global emergency, portray the ongoing effects, and suggest hopeful solutions.
 We believe that art, through its emotional/spiritual/mystical impact, enhances the scientific understanding of the subject.
 All submitted art should address some aspect of the climate crisis.
-To encourage all artists, professional and amateur, to consider submitting their work, this 5th annual show will again take place online, requires no entry fee, and offers cash prizes.
+To encourage all artists, professional and amateur, to consider submitting their work, this 6th annual show will take place at Art Center Waco, requires no entry fee, and offers cash prizes.

-The following are aspects of the manmade climate crisis that could serve as topics for submitted art.
-The list is not comprehensive, as the climate system is extremely complex.
-Any topic related to mitigation of or adaptation to anthropogenic climate change is welcome:
+The following are aspects of the manmade climate crisis that could serve as topics for submitted art:

 - Temperature increase of air, water, land